jbush001/NyuziProcessor/README.md

 <img src="https://github.com/jbush001/NyuziProcessor/wiki/teapot-icon.png">

 Nyuzi is a GPGPU processor core implemented in SystemVerilog.
-It features a modern design including a vector floating point pipeline, fine grained hardware multithreading, multiprocessor support, and a coherent L1/L2 cache hierarchy.
+It features a modern design, including a vector floating point pipeline, fine grained hardware multithreading, multiprocessor support, and a coherent L1/L2 cache hierarchy.
 It is fully synthesizable and the core features have been validated on FPGA.
 This project also includes a C++ toolchain based on LLVM,